huiyansungroupjlu/huiyansungroupjlu.github.io/pages/recruitment.md

 # Recruitment

-The laboratory of Professor Huiyan Sun at Jilin University invites applicants for the recruitment listed below.
+The laboratory of [Associate Professor Huiyan Sun](https://sai.jlu.edu.cn/info/1094/3447.htm) at Jilin University invites applicants for the recruitment listed below.
 The research in the laboratory focuses on developing computational algorithms to decipher mechanisms of phenotypic-driven cell identity changes using single-cell spatial multi-omics.

 ### Bioinformatics and Artificial Intelligence Postdoctoral job at the Sun Lab